About Bengali (aka Bangla) language

 What if I have a conflict on one or more of the days, can I still take the class?

-In that case, contact Lecturer Mandira Bhaduri for 1st and 2nd year Bengali and Professor Thibaut d’Hubert for 3rd and 4th year and advanced,
+In that case, contact Instructional Professor Mandira Bhaduri for 1st and 2nd year Bengali and Associate Professor Thibaut d’Hubert for 3rd and 4th year and advanced,